-Place the following tag in thesection of your page:
+Place the following tag in thesection of an HTML page:

 Configure your web server to place the following directive in the HTTP header:

 Note - After the next content refresh cycle, Yahoo Search will continue to index and follow links in any pages you configure with using Noarchive, but the cached version of the pages will not display.